More Than a Study Abroad Program – Meaningful Intercultural Education

 The ISP enriches your intercultural literacy through 3 multidisciplinary seminars before you study abroad, and then a senior roundtable discussion to reflect on those experiences after you return.
 It provides you with a greater understanding of how your learning connects you to the global community in which you’ll live and work when you graduate.

 Every ISP participant studies abroad over a full semester or academic year, because genuine immersion takes time and the real benefits of living abroad accrue over an extended period of time.
-Students can choose to go abroad as early as second semester of their sophomore year or as late as first semester of their senior year – and every participant receives a $3000 voucher* to offset expenses.
+Students can choose to go abroad as early as second semester of their sophomore year or as late as first semester of their senior year.

 Because the ISP is neither a major nor a minor, but rather a special program with more rigor than the usual undergraduate requirements, we think its participants deserve special recognition for completing it.
 You’ll get that recognition publicly when you’re introduced as an International Scholar at Commencement, and your participation in the ISP will also be specially noted on your Goucher transcript.